PolaricServer/docs/docs/index.rst

 Welcome to Polaric Server documentation!
 ========================================

 The *"Polaric Server"* is mainly a web based service to present live tracking information (APRS, AIS, etc) on maps and where the information is updated in realtime.
-It is originally targeted for use by radio amateurs in voluntary search and rescue service in Norway.
+It was originally targeted for use by radio amateurs in voluntary search and rescue service in Norway.
 It consists of a web application and a server program (APRS daemon).
 It runs on e.g. aprs.no as a online service on the internet, but we could also bring it with us out in the field in a portable computer, possibly with its own LAN, APRS modems and radios. *A goal is that it should be able to work without always being online with a good connection to the internet*.

 Main features
 -------------